vedph/pythia-doc/analysis/sample-mock.md

 ./pythia index-w -d pythia-demo -c date-value=3 -c date_value=3 -x date
 ```

->The `-c` option specifies which document attributes are to be treated as numeric, while `-x` removes the `date` attribute from the distributions.
+>💡 The `-c` option specifies which document attributes are to be treated as numeric, while `-x` removes the `date` attribute from the distributions.
 This is because this attribute is just a human-friendly textual version of the date value so it would just add useless data to the index, as in most cases it will be a different string value for each document.

-▶️ (5) **adjust the profile** for production, by replacing the text retriever ID and text renderer script in the database profile:
+▶️ (5) **adjust the profile** for production from [example-prod.json](assets/sample-mock/example-prod.json), by replacing the text retriever ID and text renderer script in the database profile:

 ```bash
 ./pythia add-profiles c:/users/dfusi/desktop/pythia/example-prod.json -i example
 ```

->If you got the Chiron-based plugin and you want to add phonological data, use `example-c-prod.json` instead.
-The `-i example` option assigns the ID `example` to the profile loaded from file `example-prod.json`.
+>The `-i example` option assigns the ID `example` to the profile loaded from file [example-prod.json](assets/sample-mock/example-prod.json).
 This has the effect of overwriting the profile with the new one, rather than automatically assigning an ID based on the source file name (which would result in adding a new profile with ID `example-prod`).
 The adjusted profile uses a database-based text retriever, so that texts are loaded from database rather than from the file system; and embeds the text rendition XSLT script in the text renderer options, rather than loading it from the file system.
 Both these changes make the database portable.

 ▶️ (6) _optionally_, if you want to **bulk export** your database tables in a format ready to be automatically picked up and restored by the Pythia API, run the `bulk-write` command: